-The Poweshiek skipperling is a small, brown- and orange-winged butterfly, no bigger than a loonie.
-The insect is so small that it often goes overlooked; but in Manitoba, the Nature Conservancy of Canada (NCC) is paying close attention to this species and its plight in order to ensure its survival.
+The Poweshiek skipperling is a small, brown- and orange-winged butterfly.
+About the size of a loonie, the insect is so small that it often goes overlooked.
+But in Manitoba, the Nature Conservancy of Canada (NCC) is paying close attention to this species and its plight in order to ensure its survival.

 Where is it found?

 In Canada, this species occurs in southeastern Manitoba’s tall grass prairie, in a limited area near Vita.
 The closest population in the United States is several hundred kilometres to the southeast, appearing in only a handful of sites in Michigan and Wisconsin.

 The Committee on the Status of Endangered Wildlife in Canada has listed the Poweshiek skipperling as endangered.
 The species is also listed as endangered under the Manitoba Endangered Species Act and considered globally imperilled by NatureServe.
 The species’ numbers have dropped dramatically in the past few years throughout North America.
 Fewer than 50 butterflies were observed in Canada in 2015.

 What is NCC doing to protect habitat for this species?

 In recent years, NCC staff have been closely monitoring Poweshiek numbers, since most of the Canadian population lives on NCC owned or co-managed properties in the Manitoba Tall Grass Prairie Preserve (TGPP).
 Here are the ways NCC is protecting the Poweshiek:

 - Protect and manage the high quality tall-grass prairie that the species depends on.

 - Work with cattle farmers to sustainably manage Poweshiek sites.